 James Moker (Ph.D.
 2013-present).
 His research revolves around improving convective precipitation forecasts in the North American Monsoon region through ensemble-based data assimilation of ground GPS-derived total precipitable water (PWV).

 Moker, J.M., C.L.
 Castro, Y.L.
 Serra, A.F.
 Arellano, and D.K.
 Adams (2017), Convective-permitting hindcast simulations during The North American Monsoon GPS Transect Experiment 2013: Establishing Baseline Model Performance Without Data Assimilation, J. Appl.
 Meteor.
-Climatol., in revision.
+Climatol., accepted.

 Serra, Y., D. Adams, C. Minjares-Sosa, J. Moker, A. Arellano, C. Castro, A. Quintanar, L. Alatorre, A. Granados, E. Vasqueze, K. Holub, and C. DeMets, (2016), The North American Monsoon GPS Transect Experiment 2013, Bull.
 Am.
 Meteorol.
 Soc., 2103-115, doi:10.1175/BAMS-D-14-00250.1.electronic journal.